 switches.conf is loaded at startup.
-A restart is required when changes are made to this file.
+A reload is required when changes are manually made to this file /usr/local/pf/bin/pfcmd configreload.

 Working modes

 There are three different working modes:

 Testing pfsetvlan writes in the log files what it would normally do, but it doesn't do anything.